10 of the best medieval walled cities

 Thankfully an awareness of heritage saw it classified as a protected monument in 1849 and architect Eugene Viollet-le-Duc was commissioned to restore it.
 His work was one reason for the site's World Heritage listing.

-Visitors can tour the Chateau Comtal within the walled city, examine the Basilica of Saint-Nazaire and Saint-Celse, or -- when it's time for a breather -- I recommend a meal with local-area wine at La Bonne Demeure on the medieval square.
+Visitors can tour the Chateau Comtal within the walled city, examine the Basilica of Saint-Nazaire and Saint-Celse, or -- when it's time for a breather -- we recommend a meal with local-area wine at La Bonne Demeure (11 Rue Saint-Sernin, 11000 Carcassonne; +33 4 68 47 45 84) on the medieval square.

 Driving away, we stop to look back.
 Instead of roofless, ruined towers the slate roofs glint in the sun atop a 13th-century fortress city that dominates the horizon.
 We stand in awe.

-Note: Editor's note: This article was previously published in 2012.
-It was reformatted, updated and republished in 2018.